-There are few desserts that are more comforting than old-fashioned banana pudding.
-While you may be tempted to use whipped topping and a box of vanilla pudding, it only takes a few more minutes to make a creamy vanilla custard and whip your own whipped cream--and the difference in taste is swoon-worthy.
+There are few desserts that are more comforting than banana pudding.
+While you may be tempted to use frozen whipped topping and a box of vanilla pudding to make Banana Pudding, it only takes a few more minutes to make homemade vanilla custard and whip your own whipped cream--and the difference in taste is swoon-worthy.

 Why this is the Best Banana Pudding

-My husband's favorite dessert is banana pudding and he has made it his mission to try it at every restaurant across the Southeast United States.
+My husband's favorite dessert is banana pudding and he has made it his mission to try it at every restaurant across the southeast.
 But he has yet to find one that compares to my recipe for banana pudding.

 What makes this the best?